codehearts/portfolio/readme.md

 - `links` Array of links with the following properties
   - `name` Name of the link, and label for the button
   - `link` URL for the link

+### Repos

+Repositories take a super short description and have the following front matter:

+- `name` Human readable name, with apostrophes and spaces instead of dashes
+- `repo` GitHub repo with the username and repo name, like `codehearts/codehearts`

+Repos are displayed in the sorted order of their filenames, so each file is prepended with a number to influence the sorting